Skip to main content

 Step 1: Configure your OIDC provider

 Configure your IdP to issue JWTs for the workloads that need AI Object Storage access.
-The tokens must include the standard claims described below.
+CoreWeave uses these tokens to verify the identity of your workload before issuing temporary credentials, so the claims they carry must match the values in your WIF configuration.
+The tokens must include the standard claims listed in Required OIDC claims.

 Required OIDC claims

 The following standard OIDC claims are required.
-Note that the aud claim is the one that varies most depending on your OIDC provider.
+The aud claim is the one that varies most depending on your OIDC provider.

 ClaimDescription